chrishah/post-assembly-intro/README.md

 Finally, one of the nicest features of blobtools is that the visualizations can be taxonomically annotated - see [here](https://blobtools.readme.io/docs/taxonomic-annotation).
 What you'll need is a so-called 'hits files'.
 This is essentially a text files obtained via comparing the assembly against a reference database using `blast` or other tools - see [here](https://blobtools.readme.io/docs/taxonomy-file).

+***Drop down below to see how a hits file could be obtained using blast Don't do as part of a course unless you're asked to (will download about 250 GB worth of data)***

 <details>
    <summary>
    __Create a hitsfile using blast__

    </summary>

-So, you could download the entirety of NCBI's nt (nucleotide) database.
-BLAST you assembly against it and use the info you get to annotate you blobs.
+The following details how you could download the entirety of NCBI's nt (nucleotide) database.
+Then compare your assembly against it using BLAST and use the info you get to annotate you blobs.

 ***Attention***
 > Do not do this as part of the course (if you are in one right now), unless you are specifically asked.
-The next steps will involve downloading (currently) some 100GB worth of data and subsequently a BLAST search that might take several days, if not parallelized in a smart way.
+The next steps will involve downloading (currently) some 200-300 GB worth of data and subsequently a BLAST search that might take several days, if not parallelized in a smart way.

 So, for completeness sake, you could download the entire `nt` database and decompress it.
 ```bash